-- Key research question(s), theoretical context of the study, methodology, method of analysis, justification/relevance of the proposed research, dissemination and engagement plans, including those relating to interim findings - An outline of how the proposed research relates to GambleAware's aims and objectives - An assessment of the contribution the study will make to the existing body of related research and to policy and practice - As appropriate, a discussion of how stakeholders will be engaged throughout the process.
+- Key research question(s), theoretical context of the study, methodology, method of analysis, justification/relevance of the proposed research, dissemination and engagement plans, including those relating to interim findings - An outline of how the proposed research relates to GambleAware's aims and objectives and the National Responsible Gambling Strategy. - An assessment of the contribution the study will make to the existing body of related research and to policy and practice - As appropriate, a discussion of how stakeholders will be engaged throughout the process.
 By stakeholders, we mean the range of individuals and organisations you would expect to have an interest in the outcome of your work.